eljamm/anki-prettify/README.md

 - To download decks for specific note type, choose the note type folder from the `notetypes` directory under the theme directory. (`themes/THEME/notetypes/NOTETYPE`)

+> [!NOTE]
-> **Note**: Download links to accompanying fonts to themes are provided above.
+> Download links to accompanying fonts to themes are provided above.
 Refer to [Anki Manual - Installing Fonts](https://docs.ankiweb.net/templates/styling.html#installing-fonts) for instructions.

 #### Manual method